Why Test houses want full disclosure of elastomer contents and why you should too!

-Does the material you’re buying have the latest RAPRA approvals for Resistance to UV or have their own IECEx report on Ingress Protection (IP) or Thermal conditioning?
-Can your Seal and Gasket supplier offer that level of assurance in what you’re buying and specifying?
+Does the material you’re buying have the latest RAPRA approvals for Resistance to UV or have their own IECEx report on Ingress Protection (IP) or Thermal conditioning, can your Seal and Gasket supplier offer that level of assurance in what you’re buying and specifying?

-There may be a cost difference and if it is upwards we will do our best to minimise any impact but in return we can supply you with a product that is REACH/RoHS/PAH/CE Certified so that you have confidence in what you are buying is what you are getting and in turn you can give your customers confidence that they can have rely on you and your product.
+There may be a cost difference and if it is upwards we will do our best to minimise any impact but in return we can supply you with a product that is REACH/RoHS/PAH/CE Certified so that you have confidence in what you are buying is what you are getting and in turn you can give your customers confidence that they can rely on you and your final product.

 The next steps

-We would strongly advise that you check with your current supplier with regards to recycled elements in your sheeting.
+We would strongly advise that you check with your current supplier with regards to recycled elements in your Seals, Gaskets and sheeting.
 If the material emits a strong odor and when cut internally has a ‘grain’ affect and fine inclusions or has an uneven surface finish, then the likelihood is you are receiving a regrind rubber material.

 If you would like to learn more about the global impact of Regrind or would like to discuss how we can help protect you from the dangers of regrind, please contact our sales or technical team via email: email@example.com, or visit our website directly at: www.emiseals.com or via our contact numbers at the bottom of this page.